Geometric model for the electron spin correlation: Probability distribution for the bipartite singlet spin state

 \section{Probability distribution for the bipartite singlet spin state}

-We now proceed to calculate the coefficients $C_{k}$ given by (\ref{2-28}).
-To simplify the calculation we may, without loss of generality, select the vector $\boldsymbol{r}$ on the plane defined by the directions $\boldsymbol{a}$ and $\boldsymbol{b}$, so that Eqs. (\ref{r+-}) reduce to
+In order to arrive at a probability distribution for our problem we need to calculate the coefficients $C_{k}$ given by (\ref{2-28}).
+To simplify the calculation one may, without loss of generality, select the vector $\boldsymbol{r}$ on the plane defined by the directions $\boldsymbol{a}$ and $\boldsymbol{b}$, so that Eqs. (\ref{r+-}) reduce to